 At times writers are asked to declare conflict of interest, authorship, ethical approval and funding sources and also to include acknowledgements, a statement indicating the originality of the work and confirmation that the work submitted shall not be submitted to another publication unless rejected or withdrawn.
 A declaration must also be made to the effect that co-authors took part in the research process, and that their inclusion to the publication has been gained and that they are not ‘ghost’ writers.

 - Prioritise African literature, definitions, ethics and theories in your background, literature review, methodology and discussion.
+We recommend that at least 75% of your sources be African sources.

 - We understand there is a lot of oral literature (orature) for African social work, please cite and reference it.